Policies and Procedures

 -Keeping children safe in education

--Policies and Procedures-E-safety, Whistle blowing, Escalation Policy, concerns and complaints.
+-Policies and Procedures-E-safety, Whistle blowing, Escalation Policy, concerns, and complaints.

 Online safety concerns are reported to our DSL, recorded and actioned.

-Designated person/s for leading Safeguarding and Child Protection - Maxine Neale and Louise Johnson.
+Designated person/s for leading Safeguarding and Child Protection-Maxine Neale and Louise Johnson.

 Duty of Care

 Sunflowers Day Nursery has a duty to be aware that abuse does occur in our society.
-The nursery and its staff will work to identify children who are at risk of abuse, including the consideration of wider environmental factors that may be present in a child’s life which may impact on safety and welfare of the child.
+The nursery and its staff will work to identify children who are at risk of abuse, including the consideration of wider environmental factors that may be present in a child’s life which may impact on the safety and welfare of the child.
 We are committed to helping to prevent abuse and raise awareness of how to be safe, and how to seek support if needed.

 Vulnerable children, who are the subject of a child in need plan or a child protection plan or are looked after will be supported by the nursery safeguarding framework.